.

 SWIMMING

 There is a swimming pool at the lodge accommodations.
 There will be opportunities during downtime to use the pool.
-Please note that there is no lifeguard on duty, so volunteers swim at their own risk.
-Always notify a staff member when you will be swimming and never swim alone, at night, or after consuming alcohol.
+Please note that no lifeguard is on duty, so volunteers swim at their own risk.
+Always notify a staff member when you will be swimming, and never swim alone, at night, or after consuming alcohol.
 Do NOT go swimming or wading in any of the natural water bodies in the area due to the risk of drowning, crocodiles, and hippos.

 DISTANCE FROM MEDICAL CARE

-The nearest hospital is a clinic in Mfuwe located 50km from the project site, and it may take up to 1–2 hours to arrange transport and reach the hospital.
-The nearest fully equipped hospital is 130 km.
-And may take up to 2–3 hours to arrange transport to reach.
+The nearest hospital is a clinic in Mfuwe located 50 km from the project site, and it may take up to 1–2 hours to arrange transport and reach the hospital.
+The nearest fully equipped hospital is 130 km and may take 2–3 hours to arrange transport to reach.
 If you have a chronic condition that could require immediate medical care (e.g., heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.

 DISEASE